Stan Hinton

 GSAR Case 2020-G512: The GSA proposed to remove the requirement for lease offerors to have an active SAM registration when submitting offers and instead allow offers up until the time of award to obtain an active SAM registration.

-GSAR Case 2022-G517: Effective July 8, a final rule amends the GSA's acquisition regulation (GSAR) to add a new provision and clause to identify single-use plastic free packaging availability for products under the Federal Supply Schedules with the goal of reducing single-use plastic waste.
+GSAR Case 2022-G517: A final rule amended the GSAR to add a new provision and clause to identify single-use plastic free packaging availability for products under the Federal Supply Schedules with the goal of reducing single-use plastic waste.

 Health and Human Services (HHS)